 Theoretically, distancing oneself from the analytical mind will make the body the only judge of tiredness, which will always outlast how far the lucid mind decides to push itself.
-What my coaches have always taught, and what my personal experience has reflected, is to focus all thought on one’s role in the larger sense of the team, so as to promote separation from personal thoughts, consequently distracting oneself from fatigue.
+What my soccer coaches have always taught, and what my personal experience has reflected, is to focus all thought on one’s role in the larger sense of the soccer team, so as to promote separation from personal thoughts, consequently distracting oneself from fatigue.

 Nike Football Presents: Ronaldinho's Message to Football